Patient gown: Problems and redesign

+Traditional hospital gowns were designed in an era when patients spent most of their hospital stays confined to bed.
+In this context, the open back of hospital gowns proved beneficial as it made dressing and undressing patients far easier for hospital staff and facilitated the use of a bedpan.
+Such advantages have become less salient over time as medical practices change to emphasize getting patients out of bed and mobile rather than encouraging prolonged bed rest.
+When upright and moving, the open back of a hospital gown exposes the buttocks and prevents the gown from retaining warmth, resulting in some patients experiencing embarrassment and discomfort while wearing them.

-Studies have been done on updating the garment first used when most patients had to stay in bed, but not designed for modesty when patients got out of bed.
-NCSU professor Traci Lamar said, "Now doctors want patients up and walking quickly."
-Still, traditional gowns could be washed many times and could be handled a lot.
-New style gowns and other types of clothing can be more expensive.
+Some studies have been done on updating the garment for more modern needs.
+However, new-style gowns and other types of clothing can be more expensive.
 The Valley Hospital in Ridgewood, New Jersey reported a $70,000 a year increase.

-Luke's FastBreaks
+Luke's Fast Breaks

-When 9-year-old Luke Lange complained about wearing a hospital gown when being treated for Hodgkin lymphoma, his mother adopted some T-shirts for him to wear, using snap tape on the sides.
+When 9-year-old Luke Lange complained about wearing a hospital gown while being treated for Hodgkin lymphoma, his mother adapted some T-shirts for him to wear, using snap tape on the sides.
 Other children saw the t-shirt and wanted one too.
 Two years later, the organization Luke's FastBreaks had raised $1 million for children's cancer and given out over 5,000 of the t-shirts.
 They were long enough to wear like the gowns, but some preferred to wear them like t-shirts.
 Briton Lynn, executive director of Luke's FastBreaks, said the t-shirts helped children have a more positive attitude.